flyncd/croesus/schema/README.md

 ### Structure - Confirmation

-There is now a requirement for the API developer to verify that the registration is valid.
+There is an optional step for an API developer to verify that the registration is valid.

+This operates something like a certification which can be filtered out when aggregating results.

+Perhaps only those performance metrics which have been certified are worthwhile

 They can confirm this by creating another transaction sent back to the Node Operator's wallet.

 This pair of transactions - a registration and follow up confirmation - establishes confidence that the service is trustworthy and aligned with developer expectations.

-Only registrations which have a paired confirmation will be aggregateed when assessing the application's performance.

 Confirmation meta data takes the form: